Ditch Resolutions: Set Goals for Lasting Change

 1. Habit Formation: The 21/66-Day Rule

-Popular advice often suggests it takes 21 days to form a habit.
-Still, research by Dr. Phillippa Lally at University College London found that behaviour typically takes about 66 days to become automatic.
+Popular advice often suggests it takes 21 days to form a habit, but research from University College London found that behaviour typically takes around 66 days to become automatic.
 The key is consistency rather than speed.
 Small, repeatable actions—like drinking a glass of water first thing in the morning—lay the foundation for achieving lasting success.
+(See References below for more on habit formation.)

 2. The Transtheoretical Model (Stages of Change)